Initial data rigidity results: Preliminaries

-We will need to make use of the following fundamental existence result for MOTS.
+We will apply the following existence result for MOTS.
 It was obtained by L.~Andersson and J.~Metzger \cite{AnderssonMetzger2009} in dimension $n = 3$ and then, using different techniques, by the first-named author \cite{Eichmair2009, Eichmair2010} in dimensions $3 \leq n \leq 7$.
-Both approaches are based on an idea of R.~Schoen \cite{Schoen} to construct MOTS between suitably trapped hypersurfaces by forcing a blow up of the Jang equation.
+The approaches in \cite{AnderssonMetzger2009, Eichmair2009, Eichmair2010} are all based on an idea of R.~Schoen to construct MOTS between suitably trapped hypersurfaces by forcing a blow up of the Jang equation.
 See also \cite{AEM} for a survey of these existence results.